-2021 Autumn Applications are now open
+2021 Autumn Applications are closed

 The Centre for Youth and International Studies (CYIS) is a voluntary, youth-orientated and non-partisan think-tank with a strong in-house research capacity of exceptional young professionals from key inter-governmental institutions.

 The Centre’s mission is to bring the creative thinking of the youth to shape the strategic agenda for governments, industry and academia.
 Together with the brightest young minds, CYIS generates independent, fact-based, solution-oriented and objective insights on emerging cross-dimensional and regional threats.
 We exert influence to promote cross-generational dialogue with key decision-makers and leading experts on policy.